StevenMayher/432-2022/labs/lab01/lab01_instructions.md

     these subjects.
 2. Do not include R output without complete sentences describing what you are doing in each step, and what you conclude from that work.
+3. You are encouraged to assume that the missingness you observe in the data are MCAR, and that a complete case analysis is thus appropriate for this Question.

 ## Question 3.
 (20 points)